Adam Enfroy Logo

 Hit the stop button to end the recording.

-You can also use a keyboard shortcut if your program has one.
+Also, use a keyboard shortcut if your program has one.

 Again, this depends on your software, but if you’re using the former method, it should be easy to identify which button to press.